-Valuation Method-The Group estimated the fair value of the ordinary shares to be used in the Black-Scholes-Merton ("BSM") option-pricing formula by taking into consideration a number of assumptions, including revenues and price to earnings multiples of publicly traded competitors and industry comparables.
+Valuation Method-The Group estimated the fair value of the ordinary shares to be used in the Black-Scholes-Merton ("BSM") option-pricing formula by taking into consideration a number of assumptions, including revenues and price to earnings multiples of publicly traded competitors and industry comparables, and applied a reasonable discount factor through June 29, 2007, noting this discount factor was removed during the year ended June 27, 2008 as the Group was progressing in its initial public offering and a discount was no longer deemed appropriate.
+For fiscal 2010 and fiscal 2009, the Group did not apply a discount to any of its option grants.